hiyama341/teemi/docs/index.rst

 3. You can start making your own workflows by importing teemi into either Google colab or Jupyter lab/notebooks.

+If you want workflow inspiration first, start with the :doc:`workflow_gallery`.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    readme
+   workflow_gallery
    installation
    usage
    contributing